From fortress to wellness resort

 Stylish and unique

-Whoever walks into Fort Resort Beemster immediately experiences a special atmosphere.
+Anyone who walks into Fort Resort Beemster immediately experiences a special atmosphere.
 This historic place is unique and radiates warmth.
 The interior is stylish and the team immediately makes guests feel warm and welcome.
 We are unique in everything; from special use of materials and to a surprising pampering breakfast and a farewell gift at check-out for our hotel guests.
 We think about who we want to be and how we can continue to surprise our guests.

 Attention with and for each other